joeptacek/chatlab-site/_docs/json-validation.md

 #### `work_doi`

 - TODO: formating notes
-- DOI is not currently implemented in template for articles in edited works
+- ignored if `work_publication_format` is `article_in_edited_work`. template not currently implemented for edited works with DOIs (but could in theory so don't make this a journal-specific property?)

 #### `work_post_date`

-- not fully implemented yet. using increasing integers for newer publications, starting at 1 within each category. use work_post_date to sort chronologically (JSON is unordered). need to keep separate work_year to include in the citation itself (occasionally, might be different than post date?).
+- used in template to sort chronologically within year. not fully implemented yet. gradually, fill these in. need to decide which post date to use - orig publication date? citation date? may need to keep separate work_year to include in the citation itself - is this ever different than post date?

+#### `work_post_date_fake`

+- using increasing integers for newer publications, starting at 1 within each category. currently used in template, eventually switch to using work_post_date.

 #### `pdf`